From: Jobst Brandt

 Mental speed is demanded by all of these.
 However, being quick does not guarantee success, because judgment is even more important.
 To not be daring but rather to ride with a margin that leaves a feeling of comfort rather than high risk, is more important.
 Just the same, do not be blinded by the age old presumption that everyone who rides faster than I is crazy.
 "He descends like a madman!" is one of the most common descriptions of fast descenders.
 The comment generally means that the speaker is slower.

-Although tandems with their higher weight to wind drag ratio have this problem more often, steep mountain roads, especially ones with poor or no pavement require so much braking that single bicycles blow off tires from overheating.
-For tubulars the problem is not so much over pressure than rim glue melting as all pressure sensitive glues do with heating.
+Although tandems, with their higher weight-to-wind drag ratio, have this problem more often, steep mountain roads, especially ones with poor or no pavement, require so much braking that single bicycles blow off tires from overheating.
+For tubulars, the problem is not so much over pressure than rim glue melting as all pressure sensitive glues do with heating.
 As glue softens, tires slip on the hot rim and pile up on the valve stem.
 This is the usual indicator that tubular tire wheels are too hot.
 The next is that the tire arches off the rim in the area just before the stem.

 On steep descents, where rims stay too hot to touch for more than a minute, reducing tire inflation pressure is a sure remedy.
 However, tires should be re-inflated once the rims cool to normal.
-The blow-off pressure is the same for small and large tires on the same rim, it being dependent only on the opening of the rim width.
+The blow-off pressure is the same for small and large tires on the same rim, it being dependent only on the rim width.
 Also, tires with a smaller air volume become hot faster than larger ones.